December 2021 - rfxcel.com

 That’s really just the beginning of what a digital supply chain can do.
 To learn more, contact us today to see a short demo of our solutions.
 Our supply chain experts will show you how our Traceability System transforms your supply into your most valuable strategic asset.

-What is the Drug Supply Chain Security Act?
+What is the Drug Supply Chain Security Act (DSCSA)?

-We’ve written extensively about the legislation, which was passed on November 27, 2013.
-But with the deadline for full compliance quickly approaching, we thought a quick overview was in order.
-So let’s answer the question, What is the Drug Supply Chain Security Act?
+We’ve written extensively about the legislation, but with the deadline for full compliance quickly approaching, we thought an overview was in order.

-What Is the Drug Supply Chain Security Act?
+Understanding the Drug Supply Chain Security Act

 If you’re a pharmaceutical company — a manufacturer, wholesaler, dispenser, repackager, or third-party logistics provider — you must comply with the Drug Supply Chain Security Act (DSCSA) if you want to do business in the United States.